AnhKhoa585/Intro2Programming_PJ1/README.md

-Create a Caro game using the simple C++ programming language and the minimax algorithm.
+Create a Caro game using a simple C++ program and the minimax algorithm.

 Project demo video: https://www.youtube.com/watch?v=F25bijLPvI4